stemarcotti/data-science/paper-factory/README.md

 * 2_join.sql contains examples of queries using JOIN functions
 * 3_aggregations.sql contains queries using aggregate functions
 * 4_subqueries.sql contains examples of subqueries to pull intermediate tables
+* 5_datacleaning.sql contains examples of queries using cleaning functions